VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 ![]() |

-Apply contact glue to the 6 cm of the fold and the following 6 cm, in order to have glue on both sides to be joined.
+Apply contact adhesive to the 6 cm of the fold and to the following 6 cm, so that there is adhesive on both sides to be assembled.

 ![]() |